humanscape/react-native-play-services/README.md

 ### Notes

-This library was made based on `React Native 0.60.5+`.
+This library is made based on `React Native 0.60.5+`.
 It's not recommended for under `0.60.5`, so upgrade your React Native version to `0.60.5` or later.

 [React Native Official Docs - Upgrading to new React Native versions](https://facebook.github.io/react-native/docs/upgrading)

 ### Introduction

-This library can to use Google Play Services API in React Native.
+This library helps using Google Play Services API in React Native.

 #### Features
-- Determine can to use Google Play Services.
+- Check whether Google Play Services is available
 - Go to the Settings page to enable Google Play Services
 - Go to the Play Store link to update Google Play Services